Research and doctoral training in the B&M include the following fields of science:

 Link to some neuroscience related news in the University of Helsinki.

 A doctoral degree in the programme comprises of a doctoral thesis and 40 credits of additional studies.
 The studies are divided into discipline-specific studies, aimed to support your research project, and transferable skills training.

 When preparing your study plan for the application, please remember to include all the obligatory studies: research ethics, book exam and B&M symposium with poster presentation.

 The annual B&M symposium is organized by the Student Council of the Doctoral Programme Brain & Mind, University of Helsinki and Aalto University!

 In addition to B&M students and supervisors, we welcome other interested researchers and MSc/PhD students to this meeting.
 Registration to the symposium is free.

 The next B&M symposium will be organised on 14-15 October 2021 online.

-The programs (pdf) of the latest symposia can be in the sidebar link list.
+The programs (pdf) of the previous symposia can be found in the sidebar link list.